List of world records in chess: Oldest grandmaster

 Several players have been awarded honorary or retrospective grandmaster titles based on their past achievements.
-The oldest of these was Enrico Paoli, who was awarded the title in 1996 at the age of 88.
+The oldest of these who was still living at the time was Andreas Dückstein, who was awarded the title in 2024 at the age of 96.
+FIDE awarded Sultan Khan the Honorary Grandmaster title on February 2, 2024, almost 58 years after his death and over 120 years after his birth in 1903.

 Apart from retrospective awards, a number of players have achieved the title by winning the World Senior Championship.
 The oldest player to gain the title in this way was Yuri Shabanov, who won the 2003 event and was awarded the title at the age of 66.

 Oldest combined age of players in a match

-In 2014, GM Viktor Korchnoi (b.
-1931) played a two-game match against GM Wolfgang Uhlmann (b.1935).
+In 2014, GM Viktor Korchnoi (1931–2016) played a two-game match against GM Wolfgang Uhlmann (1935–2020).
 Korchnoi won both games.
 The combined age of the two players was 162 years, which is almost certainly a record for a standard time control match between Grandmasters.
-In rapid time control, GM Viktor Korchnoi played a four-game rapid match against GM Mark Taimanov (b.1926) in November 2015.
+At a rapid time control, Korchnoi played a four-game match against GM Mark Taimanov (1926–2016) in November 2015.
 Korchnoi won the match 2–1 with one draw.
 The combined ages of the players was 174.
 This was the first time since 1980 that Korchnoi had played in an official or friendly match with an opponent older than himself.
-Retrieved October 16, 2010.

 Youngest player to defeat a grandmaster

-On July 28, 2012, Awonder Liang, aged 9 years, 3 months, and 20 days, beat Grandmaster Larry Kaufman in the Washington International tournament.
+On February 18, 2024, Ashwath Kaushik, aged 8 years, 6 months, and 11 days, beat Grandmaster Jacek Stopa at the 22nd Burgdorfer Stadthaus Open in Switzerland.